stellaraf/rmon-node-setup/README.md

 ## Creating a New Release

-This project uses [GoReleaser](https://goreleaser.com/) to manage releases, so it should be installed on your machine.
-After completing code changes and committing them via Git, follow these steps:
+This project uses [GoReleaser](https://goreleaser.com/) to manage releases.
+After completing code changes and committing them via Git, be sure to tag the release before pushing:

 ```
 git tag <release>
-goreleaser --rm-dist
 ```

+Once a new tag is pushed, GoReleaser will automagically create a new build & release.